SPADE: Spatial Transcriptomics and Pathology Alignment Using a Mixture of Data Experts for an Expressive Latent Space: Methods

 \subsection{Slide-level Representation}

-The proposed experts-based approach provides multiple patch-based models to select from during inference rather than relying solely on a single CLIP model.
+The proposed expert-based approach provides multiple models to select from during inference rather than relying solely on a single contrastive model.
 We evaluate three distinct weighting techniques for routing data experts by formulating their outputs as a weighted sum for simplicity: , where $p_{i}(c|(h_{v,s}h_{v,c}))$ represents the normalized weight assigned to each expert, satisfying $\sum_{c \in C} p_{i}(c|(h_{v,s},h_{v,c})) = 1$.
 Here, $ i \in {1,2,3}$ denotes three weighting techniques being compared, $h_{v,s}$ is the sample's image embedding, and $h_{v,c}$ is the expert`s centroid.
 In the first approach, each data sample is routed to a single expert based on the proximity of its embedding to the expert centroids.
-Specifically: , where $d_{c'} = (||h_{v,s} - h_{v,c'})||^{2}_{2}$.
-In the second approach, the outputs from all experts are averaged for each data sample:
+Specifically: